awslabs/aws-iot-greengrass-accelerators/v2/os_cmd/README.md

-# AWS IoT Greengrass V2 Operating System (OS) Command Component
+# AWS IoT Greengrass V2 Operating System Command Component

-This component extends the the capabilities of the [base](../base) accelerator stack by adding a new thing group, Greengrass component, and Greengrass deployment for the existing core.
-The functionality the `ggAccel.os_command` component provides is the ability to publish an operating system command via an MQTT message to a topic on AWS IoT Core, have it execute on the Greengrass core device, and return the commands output to a different MQTT topic.
+This component, Operating System Command (OS Command), extends the capabilities of the [base](../base) accelerator stack by adding a new thing group, Greengrass component, and Greengrass deployment for the existing Greengrass core.
+The functionality of the `ggAccel.os_command` component provides the ability to publish an operating system command via an MQTT message to a topic on AWS IoT Core, have it execute on the Greengrass core device, and return the commands output to a different MQTT topic.
 By publishing the command on topic and subscribing to the response on another topic, you can remotely issue commands and receive results via the cloud.

 This is deployed as a [nested stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-nested-stacks.html) where the root stack is the base implementation accelerator.
 This stack creates the following resources: